benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

     	cmpq	%rdx, %rax
     	jne	.L4

 Why is this slower?
-Well, because it is run on each element of the the vector.
+Well, because it is run on each element of the vector.
 So this runs in O(*n*) time, while the rest of the function runs in O(1) time.
 Also, floating point multiplication operation `mulsd` has a higher latency than other instructions, i.e., it take several cycles to complete, where `addq`, `cmpq` only take a single cycle.
 This turns out to not be very important here, but in other cases, it can be critical.

-But remember that the point of this paper is about dependency graphs and parallelism.
-So what is the dependency graph of this loop?

-Well, exploring this requires us to go back to the hardware again.
+### Timing code

+How many clock cycles does this inner loop actually take?
+Timing the time it takes to run one has a great deal of variance, so lets just run it a bunch of times, and average.

+So I wrote a fairly simple loop [code](/link_only/cpu-archtecture/run-code) that runs the `vector_scalar_mul` function a bunch of times.
+Then, we can easily see exactly how fast the function runs by simply looking at the time spent running the code.

+    g++ -O2 pipelined_floats_exec.cpp
+    time ./a.exe

+        real    0m0.477s    # (this is the one we usually care about) user    0m0.000s
+        sys     0m0.015s

+My loop runs the function 1,000,000 times on vectors of length 1000.  this means the inner loop is running about 2 billion times per second.

+Since my machine usually runs at roughly 3ghz, this means the inner loop takes at most 3/2 of a clock cycle.
+How it is possible to run 5 instructions, including one that takes 3 cycles to complete, in less than 3/2 of a cycle?

+It turns out that amazingly enough, the hardware analyzes the sequential instructions and builds data dependency graphs to see which instructions can be run in parallel, and then runs them in parallel.

+But this is highly non-trivial, and is worth exploring in more detail.

 ## Instruction level parallelism